 * The Spectrum.
 This modern (for its time) arena opened in 1967, and 2 teams at the opposite ends of the competitive, uh, spectrum moved in: The 76ers, the NBA's defending Champions; and the Flyers, an NHL expansion team.
 Although the Flyers won inspirational (and confrontational) Stanley Cups in 1974 and '75, they also lost in the Finals in 1976, '80, '85 and '87.
 And while the Sixers won the 1983 NBA title in a dominating season-long performance, they also lost in the Finals in 1977, '80 and '82, and were lost after a couple of puzzling Draft Day trades in 1986.

 The Spectrum hosted the NCAA Final Four in 1976 and 1981, both times won by Bobby Knight's Indiana.
 Since 1976 was the Bicentennial year, it also hosted the NBA and NHL All-Star Games.
 The Vet also hosted baseball's All-Star Game that year.
 And the Spectrum was the site of both fights between Philly native Rocky Balboa and Apollo Creed, the former in the first Rocky, on New Year's Day 1976, and the latter in Rocky II, on Thanksgiving of that year.
-(All the movies' fights were actually filmed at the Los Angeles Sports Arena, due to its proximity to Hollywood.)
+(Rocky II was released in 1978, but the scripts make the dates definitive.
+All the movies' fights were actually filmed at the Los Angeles Sports Arena, due to its proximity to Hollywood.)

 The Spectrum became, in the words of its promoters, "America's Showplace" and the most-used sports arena in the world.
 This was a blessing and a curse: They could make a lot of money off of it, but it was limited.
 So Spectacor, the company that owned the Spectrum and the Sixers, built Spectrum II -- which, in a series of naming-rights changes due to bigger banks swallowing old ones, became the CoreStates Center, the First Union Center (Flyer fans loved calling it "the F.U.
 Center"), the Wachovia Center and now the Wells Fargo Center.